I own and carry a gun, particularly when I am going out of town on long trips.

 School Property and Functions.
 It is a felony offense to carry a licensed, or unlicensed, firearm on to or within 1,000 feet of any property owned or leased by any public or private elementary school, secondary school, or school board that is used for elementary or secondary education.
 It is also unlawful to carry firearms on to or within 1,000 feet of the campus of any public or private technical school, vocational school, college, university, or institution of post-secondary education.

 Nuclear Power Facility.
 It is a misdemeanor offense to carry, possess, or have a firearm whether licensed or not under your control while on premises of a nuclear power plant.
 Exceptions include firearms in use for official duties or training.

 Public Transportation.
 It is a felony offense to carry or attempt to carry a firearm on any form of public transportation, whether a commercial airline, rail vehicle, or bus.
 It is considered hijacking in the state of Georgia to do so, and it does not matter if you have a license or not.
-This does not apply to privately owned airline, rail vehicles, or buses.
+This does not apply to privately-owned airlines, rail vehicles, or buses.